garris/BackstopJS/examples/simpleReactApp/readme.md

 **A BackstopJS test configuration file has already been added to this project.**

 To test, simply run the build command above, and Backstop will open the html report in `./backstop_data/html_report`.

+You can also run `npm run dev-backstop-test`, if you have run `npm install` at the root directory of the BackstopJS directory.